er1kb/distinction/README.md

 <details>
 <summary>Expand</summary>

+Sentences are units of meaning, so splitting text into sentences will improve our predictions.
+If there is little punctuation in the text however, you may split by a fixed number of tokens and optionally with some overlap.
+These use cases are described below.
+The token splitting uses [regular expressions](https://docs.python.org/3/library/re.html) and word boundaries (\\b).

 ```python
 from distinction import Classifier, split_records, combine_records

 example_text = [{'text': 'This is the first sentence.
 Is this the second?
 Sentence number 3', 'binary_variable': 1},
                 {'text': 'This text is a single sentence.', 'binary_variable': 0}]
 ```
-Note: in this example we are hard-coding a binary variable, where you would use the classifier for one or more targets.
+Note: in the code above we are hard-coding a binary variable from the start, where you would otherwise use the classifier for one or more targets once the text has been split.

 <details open>
 <summary>Default settings</summary>